Buying or selling a property is one of the biggest financial and emotional decisions you’ll make in your lifetime.

 If you’re buying or selling a business in South Australia, you should keep in mind that it’s a very different process from buying or selling property.

-The conveyancers in all our South Australian offices work alongside our expert business contract lawyers to provide comprehensive, practical advice.
+The conveyancers in our Salisbury and regional offices work alongside our expert business contract lawyers to provide comprehensive, practical advice.
 We can reduce your risk by making sure you’ve considered all the necessary factors and completed the steps required for a successful transaction.

 No matter the size of your land division, our experienced conveyancing lawyers are here to help.
 We can prepare and lodge your application for you and take care of all of the associated paperwork for an efficient, hassle-free land division.

 Family farm transfers are a complex area of the law.
 Our team of property conveyancers have extensive experience in regional conveyancing, including transferring family farmland or farm businesses.

 We work closely with our rural clients, their accountants and financial advisers to provide comprehensive advice about intergenerational farming land and business transfers.
 This includes the assessment of stamp duty, which is one of the most important and common issues relating to family farm transfers.

 Section 71CC of the Stamp Duties Act provides an exemption for family farm transfers from one generation to the next, but to qualify for this you need to meet a number of conditions.

 Subject to accounting advice, we often see farming families take the opportunity to transfer their land or farming business to a family trust, which is then controlled by the next generation.
 It’s important to remember that there are limitations on who can be named as the beneficiaries of a trust (they’ll be the ones that the land or business is eventually transferred to) if you want to receive a stamp duty exemption.

 If you need help preparing a family trust deed, our conveyancers in our Salisbury and regional South Australian offices can make sure you comply with all of the relevant requirements.